-The hazardous rain zone can easily extend 10 to 20 miles (15 to 30 kilometers) from detonation, depending on explosive performance and weather conditions.
-The detonation of nuclear weapons above the earth sends radioactive materials up to 50 miles into the atmosphere.
-Large particles fall to the ground near the explosion site, but lighter particles and gases move to the upper atmosphere.
-Particles that are dragged into the atmosphere and fall back to Earth are called rain.
+The hazardous rain zone of a nuclear detonation can easily extend 10 to 20 miles (15 to 30 kilometers) from the site, depending on the explosive performance and weather conditions.
+The radioactive materials released by the explosion can reach up to 50 miles into the atmosphere.
+Large particles fall close to the explosion site, while lighter particles and gases move to the upper atmosphere.
+These particles that are dragged into the atmosphere and fall back to Earth are called nuclear fallout.

 Nuclear fallout can circulate around the world for years until it gradually falls to Earth or is brought back to the surface by precipitation.
 The trajectory of nuclear fallout depends on wind patterns and weather.
 The regulations against the potential consequences of nuclear reactors focused on the power plant's capacity for the maximum credible accident (MCA).
 As the nuclear energy sector continues to grow, international rhetoric around nuclear war intensifies and the ever-present threat of radioactive materials falling into the hands of dangerous people persists, many scientists are working hard to find the best way to protect human organs from the harmful effects of high-energy radiation.

 The dangers of nuclear fallout are not limited to an increased risk of cancer and radiation sickness, but also include the presence of radionuclides in human organs from food.
 Because of this, steps must be taken to ensure that the risk of nuclear rain in nuclear reactors is controlled.
 The isotopic signature of a bomb's rain is very different from that of a serious accident in a power reactor (such as the one in Chernobyl or Fukushima).
 However, groundwater supplies, such as aquifers, would initially remain uncontaminated in the event of a nuclear fallout.